Shekhar0050M/ABAP-7.4-Certification-Guide/README.md

 ```
 ```
 "Definition of Internal table with header line
+"OCCURS defines the number of occurences of a field within a structure or table, e.g. OCCURS 1, OCCURS 2, OCCURS 3, OCCURS 5, etc
 DATA: BEGIN OF itab_lt_001 OCCURS 0,
         material LIKE mard-matnr,
         plant LIKE mard-werks,